AjayBarot/Image-Scraper/README.md

 Image Scraper - Using Nokogiri
 =====================================

-Grab the data from the url which enter by user.
+Fetch the data from input which provided by user

 ![Live example](/ImageScraper.gif?raw=true "Live example")